buildpacks/docs/content/docs/features/experimental/export-to-oci-layout.md

 ```bash
 crane pull <your-image> <dest> --format=oci
 ```
-It will give you `application/vnd.docker.distribution.manifest.list.v2+json`, which will fail
+It will give you `application/vnd.docker.distribution.manifest.list.v2+json`, which will fail because of the [state of our current implementation](https://github.com/buildpacks/rfcs/pull/203#discussion_r1092449172), we will improve this behavior in future versions.